Esri/developer-support/web-js/multiple-attribute-inspector-AMD/ReadMe.md

 ##Use Case
 The [Multiple Attribute Inspector](https://developers.arcgis.com/javascript/jssamples/ed_multipleAttrInspector.html) sample is converted from Legacy to AMD.
 In addition to this, we are using the new [on style events](http://blogs.esri.com/esri/supportcenter/2014/09/29/javascript-events-advocating-for-on-style-event-programming/).

-In this sample, the attribute inspector for the already existing features are in 'read only' mode.
-On the other hand, the attribute inspector for the newly created features allows us to modify the attributes.
+In this sample, the attribute inspector for the existing features are in 'read only' mode.
+For the newly created features, the attribute inspector will be in read/write mode, and allow us to modify the attributes.

 [Live Sample](http://esri.github.io/developer-support/web-js/multiple-attribute-inspector-AMD/multipleAttrInspectorAMD.html)
 ##Resources